 i dont get it . . . . i think the dress looks beautiful on her.

-why so worried on how to refer to the dress…… im lost ???posted almost 4 years ago
+why so worried on how to refer to the dress…… im lost ???posted about 4 years ago

 The Associated Press called Mrs. Obama’s dress color “flesh” and got immediate retorts: “Whose flesh?” one newspaper editor asked.
 “Not hers.”
 The description was revised to “champagne.”